zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database-orig/serverless-with-nosql-database/baggage-tracking-demo/baggage-tracking-demo.md

     ![](images/ndcs-google.png)

-  This brings you to the welcome screen for Blue Mist airways.
+  Following that you will get the welcome screen for Blue Mist airways.

       ![](images/blue-mist.png)